moonwell-fi/moonwell-contracts-v2/docs/governance/contracts/MULTICHAINGOVERNOR.md

 ### Vote

 Any address can vote on a proposal by calling the `castVote` function.
 Users can vote `for`, `against`, or `abstain` on a proposal.

 The following tokens are used for voting:

-- `WELL`: The Moonwell token
+- WELL: The Moonwell token
-- `stkWELL`: The staked token for Moonwell
+- Staked WELL: The staked token for Moonwell
-- `xWELL`: The bridged token for Moonwell
+- xWELL: The bridged token for Moonwell
-- `Distributor`: Vesting WELL in the claimable contract
+- Vesting WELL: Vesting WELL locked in the claimable contract

 The caller must provide the following parameters: